MySQL for Executives Part 5: The Hidden Dangers of Neglect

 In Part 6, the final installment of this series, we'll cover building the right team and planning for MySQL's future role in your organization, ensuring you have the people and strategy to avoid these dangers.

-MySQL neglect isn't a technical problem — it's a management problem.
+MySQL neglect isn't just a technical problem — it's a management problem.
 With proper attention and resources, these dangers are entirely preventable.